 Certification by the head of household is normally sufficient verification.
-If the CHA has reasonable doubt about a marital relationship, the CHA will require the family to document the marriage.

-A marriage certificate generally is required to verify that a couple is married.
+If the CHA has reasonable doubts about a marital relationship that would affect adjusted income determinations, the CHA will require the family to document the marriage with a marriage certificate or other documentation to verify that the couple is married.